enotriacoe/gww-theme/README.md

 # Great Western Wine
-BigCommerce platform theme based off Cornerstone for Great Western Wine website
+BigCommerce platform theme based off Cornerstone (Light version) for Great Western Wine website

 ## Installation:
 The theme runs independently from the platform and it requires an active BigCommerce account to get access to the API & Data from local.
+API/Access tokens & keys can be found on TeamsID.

 The theme uses a theme engine called **Stencil** and this runs on Node, it requires specifically Node 8.1.0 (not older, not newer) to install the cli tool globaly: